Gigafactory Texas: Selection process

-Tesla had been considering locations across eight states in the central United States during 2019‒2020.
+Tesla began considering locations across eight states in the central United States during 2019‒2020.
 Community groups and government officials in several areas of the US expressed interest in hosting what was expected to be a very large Tesla Gigafactory manufacturing facility.
-Some expressing interest in facilitating land procurement, getting over the regulatory obstacles, and considering potential tax incentives.
-Some used social media marketing aiming to reach Elon Musk directly.
+Some expressed interest in facilitating land procurement, getting over the regulatory obstacles, and considering potential tax incentives.
+Some aimed to reach Elon Musk directly through social media marketing.

 By May 2020, a selection process was underway by Tesla.
-The short list included Austin, Nashville (Tennessee) and Tulsa (Oklahoma).
+The short list included Austin, Nashville and Tulsa (Oklahoma).
 Two locations in the vicinity of Tulsa had been viewed by Tesla by mid-May.
 The Tulsa campaign was promoted by G. T. Bynum, the mayor of Tulsa.
-In May 2020 Bynum discussed the suitability of "Green Country" (Northeastern Oklahoma) and distributed a photomontage of the Cybertruck in Tulsa Police Department livery, with a suggestion of local purchasing, if the Gigafactory were to be situated near Tulsa.
-On May 20, 2020, wrap advertising was applied to the Golden Driller statue located at the Tulsa Expo Center to create a caricature of Elon Musk, with the word "Tulsa" on statue's belt buckle replaced by the "Tesla" name.

-In July 2020, Tesla selected Austin as the site.
+In May 2020 Bynum discussed the suitability of "Green Country" (Northeastern Oklahoma) and distributed a photomontage of the Cybertruck in Tulsa Police Department livery, with a suggestion of local purchasing, if the Gigafactory was to be situated near Tulsa.
+On May 20, 2020, wrap advertising was applied to the Golden Driller statue located at the Tulsa Expo Center creating a caricature of Elon Musk, with the word "Tulsa" on statue's belt buckle replaced by the "Tesla" name.
+In July 2020, Tesla selected Austin as the site for the factory.

 Austin

 In 2014, Tesla evaluated a 1500 acre manufacturing site on U.S. Route 79 at Frame Switch (30.54°N 97.5°W), located between the towns of Hutto and Taylor, north-east of the Greater Austin center as its next factory.

-Tesla subsequently chose to construct Giga Nevada (formerly Gigafactory 1) in Nevada in 2014.
+However, Tesla chose to build its first Gigafactory (now named Gigafactory Nevada) near Sparks, Nevada which is by Reno in 2014.